Our Mission, Our Vision

 THE TENOR'S DRESSING ROOM

-Altarpiece created by the cagueño artisan Edwin Báez Carrasquillo that presents the tenor Antonio Paoli in the privacy of his dressing room preparing to offer a recital in his hometown of Ponce in 1922 The altarpiece is made of mahogany, as well as its lectern.
-It measures 62" tall x 18" wide
+Altarpiece created by the cagueño artisan Edwin Báez Carrasquillo that presents the tenor Antonio Paoli in the privacy of his dressing room preparing to offer a recital in his hometown of Ponce in 1922 Altarpiece and lectern are made of mahogany, It measures 62" x 18".

 Founders of the Center at CasaPaoli

-He was born in the sector known as Bélgica in Ponce on December 15, 1946.
-Cultural administrator, historian and retired university professor at the Inter-American University of Puerto Rico, Ponce and Bayamón campuses.
-He studied at the Pontifical Catholic University of Puerto Rico, at the University of Puerto Rico, at Bank Street College of Education in New York, at the Center for Advanced Studies of Puerto Rico and the Caribbean, and at UNAM in Mexico.
-He has published over fifteen books on topics related to Puerto Rican culture.
-He travels and gives lectures on his research and studies of musical history, muralism and the folklore of his land.
-He is the founder of the Center for Folkloric Research of Puerto Rico, Inc. and of Casa Paoli, together with Carmen Iris Ramos Texeira and Narciso Vilaró Canals.
+Born in the sector known as Bélgica in Ponce on December 15, 1946.
+Cultural administrator, historian, and retired university professor at the Inter-American University of Puerto Rico, Ponce and Bayamón campuses.
+Studied at the Pontifical Catholic University of Puerto Rico; University of Puerto Rico; Bank Street College of Education, New York; Center for Advanced Studies of Puerto Rico and the Caribbean; and UNAM, Mexico.
+Has published over 15 books on topics related to Puerto Rican culture.
+Travels and gives lectures on his research and studies in musical history, muralism, and folklore of his land.
+Founder of the Puerto Rican Folklore Research Center, Inc., and Casa Paoli, together with Carmen Iris Ramos Texeira and Narciso Vilaró Canals.

 Carmen I. Ramos-Texeira